 The discount is the difference between the market value of the ESS interests and the amount paid to acquire them.

 The ESS interests can:

-- be from an Australian company or a foreign company - relate to your employment inside or outside Australia.
+- be from an Australian company or a foreign company - relate to your employment inside or outside Australia - relate to a work relationship other than employment, for example sub-contracting.